nimio-es/experiments-rest-api/README.md

 - There is an oauth url (auto-generated from Spring Boot) to get a token using password Grant Type and client-id + client-secret
 - Unit tests and a pair of cucumber scenarios
 - Check role admin
-- Work with binary data (customer image)
+- Work with binary fileData (customer image)
 - Command Line Client with most of the operations implemented.

 This version does not (yet):